 Region: Bagarasi (western Asia Minor)

-Bagarasi (Grk: Μπαγαράσι) was a village comprised of 2500 residents, 1500 of whom were Greek.
-It was located 14 km south east of Soke and 30km south west of Aidin.
+Bagarasi (Grk: Μπαγαράσι) was a town comprised of 2500 residents, 1500 of whom were Greek.
+It was located 14 km south east of Soke and 30km south west of Aydin.

 The deportation route for the women, children and elderly of Bagarasi, 1922.